-- 3.2.20 Encourage area municipalities to: - a) establish local urban and rural tree canopy targets; - b) develop or update urban forest management plans and/or tree canopy strategies that include direction on tree protection, enhancement, stewardship, outreach and monitoring; - ensure that tree preservation and/or planting is considered in area municipal tree by-laws and development review and approval processes; - d) include adequate soil volumes as a consideration in their official plans, secondary plans and/or applicable by-laws to support new tree growth in new developments; and - e) consider trees and wooded areas in municipal asset management planning. - 3.2.21 Collaborate with area municipalities, conservation authorities, Indigenous communities and other stakeholders in the protection and restoration of the region's wetlands, in accordance with Policies 7.4.27 to 7.4.29 and Section 7.7. - 3.2.22 Collaborate with area municipalities, conservation authorities, Indigenous communities and other stakeholders to increase regional tree canopy cover, while having consideration for traditional ecological knowledge, through measures such as: - a) tree planting programs on public and private lands; - exploring the feasibility of a regional tree canopy restoration strategy; - c) land stewardship and restoration programs (e.g. land conservancies/trusts); and - d) the use of drought-tolerant native tree species in new tree planting initiatives, including on Regional and area municipal road allowances to create windbreaks, and reduce dust and snow accumulation on roads.
+- 3.2.19 Encourage area municipalities to: - a) establish urban and rural tree canopy targets; - b) develop tree canopy strategies and promote tree protection, enhancement, stewardship, outreach and monitoring; - ensure that tree preservation and/or planting is considered in area municipal tree by-laws and development review and approval processes; - include adequate soil volumes as a consideration in their official plans, secondary plans and/or applicable by-laws to support new tree growth in new developments; and - e) consider trees and wooded areas in municipal asset management planning. - 3.2.20 Collaborate with area municipalities, conservation authorities, Indigenous communities and other stakeholders in the protection and restoration of the region's wetlands, in accordance with Policies 7.4.27 to 7.4.29 and Section 7.7.

+- 3.2.21 Collaborate with area municipalities, conservation authorities, Indigenous communities and other stakeholders to increase regional tree canopy cover, while having consideration for traditional ecological knowledge, through measures such as: - a) tree planting programs on public and private lands; - b) exploring the feasibility of a regional tree canopy restoration strategy; - c) land stewardship and restoration programs (e.g. land conservancies/trusts); and - the use drought-tolerant native tree species in new tree planting initiatives, including on Regional and area municipal road allowances.